A Short Story

-“Jim my friend who’s helping me move the table I bought this morning.
-You drank his beer you prick!”
+“Jim my friend who’s kindly been helping me move the dining room table.
+And you just drank his beer.
+You prick!”

-“You’re giving some bloke a beer for moving your table?
-Why not ask me?
-What else does he do for you?”
+“You’re giving some bloke a beer for moving the table?
+Why not ask me to help last night?
+What else does he do for you?

 “Why would you care?” she shouts - but now he detects an edge of defensiveness - and she's performing - for a double audience?

 He hears a movement.
 Jim is lurking somewhere back there.
-In the bedroom?
+In our bedroom?

-“Is he a good fuck?”
+“Is he as good in bed as he was in the shower?”
 He finds himself demanding, in an appalling epiphany.

 “Much better than you!” she yells incautiously, partly for her lover's benefit.

-Naked and wet, he pushes past her out of the bathroom and storms through the house out to the garden bench.
-Snatching up the bitter can he throws it down on the ground and crushes it with his bare foot.
+Naked and wet, he pushes past her, out of the bathroom and storms through the house, out to the garden bench.
+Snatching up the bitter can, he throws it down on the ground and crushes the thin metal with his bare foot.
+Again, and again.

-In the midday heat his instep and heel spurt ominously to the beat of his heart.
-A sticky bougainvillea-red puddle blossoms out across the lawn in vivid contrast to the jade-green grass.
+In the midday heat, his instep and heel have begun to spurt ominously to the beat of his heart.
+A sticky bougainvillea-red puddle blossoms out on the lawn, in vivid contrast to the jade-green grass.

-Looking down in horror at his sliced open foot he feels chill.
+Looking down, in horror, at his sliced open foot, he feels chill.
 He's about to faint.
-The colourful scene turns grey as he falls headlong into the golden roses slamming his head hard onto the stone border.
+The colourful scene turns grey as he falls, headlong into the golden roses, slamming his head onto the stone border.

 Now all is black and soundless.

-The scarlet ponds at its feet and head spread, then darken and grow no more.
+The scarlet ponds at its feet and head spread, then darken, then grow no more.

 No one comes.